 If you’ve just discovered Carolyn Forster’s Hand-pieced Sampler series, it’s not too late to join in!
 We’re excited to reveal the newest block in the series.
 This post includes everything you need to know to get started.

-We revealed the first block in this series in issue 42 and we’ve made this handy guide for you to check how much fabric you need to sew along.
+We revealed our Hand-pieced Sampler Block of the Month back in issue 42.
+In case you’ve just discovered the series, or missed an issue along the way, we’ve made this handy guide for you to check how much fabric you need to sew along.
 And to make life easier, we’ve also included the full set of Carolyn’s quilt block designs so far, including links to buy the issues if you need to catch up on a pattern that you’ve missed.

 - How to hand-piece patchwork: your complete guide